greghart/powerputtygo/sqlp/README.md

   * we want to allow custom mapping of columns to fields, in cases where order doesn't match
 * partial select
   * we want to select a subset of the struct to fill in
-* embedded fields
+* recursive struct fields
-  * we want to have embedded structs populated by the query results
+  * we want to have struct fields themselves populated by the query results
 * write support -- update and insert structs
   * we want to avoid becoming an ORM, so this is an intentionally thin and basic layer, just helping write concise code for the basic cases
   * by default, all non-struct type fields are assumed to be direct columns
-  * set `column` tag to set an embedded struct's fields as columns
+  * set `column` tag to set a struct's fields as columns
   * set `virtual` tag to remove a non-struct type field as a column

 ```go